-- What kind of lifestyle will you be leading, and what's on your to-do list?
+- What kind of lifestyle do you envision?

-- Where will your income come from when you finish work?
+- Where will your retirement income come from?

 - Are you considering relocation or downsizing?

-- Do you need to reassess your investment preferences and insurances?
+- Is it time to review your investment preferences and insurance?

-- Do you need some help to build a plan?
+- Do you need help creating a retirement plan?